 Money-back guarantee: 30 DAYS

 Surfshark is our top choice for anyone on a budget.
 This provider has no problems unblocking services like Philo, Sling TV, and YouTube TV outside of the US—and with unlimited bandwidth, you’re free to stream as much as you like.
-Surfshark is one of the very few providers that allows subscribers to connect all of their devices at once.
+Surfshark has over 3,200 servers in 100+ countries and is one of the very few providers that allows subscribers to connect all of their devices at once.
 Additionally, it performed extremely well in our latest speed tests, averaging over 200 Mbps on a 1 Gbps connection.